mobile icon

 Project description

 While the return of the wolves is generally well accepted by the broader German public, conflicts exist mainly at the local scale.
-Especially in rural communities, people may experience feelings of anxiety towards wolves, although these feelings may not be substantiated by facts.
+Especially in rural communities, people may experience feelings of anxiety toward wolves, although these feelings may not be substantiated by facts.
 Knowledge and attitudes toward wolves are affected by recipients’ emotional barriers, as well as their levels of science literacy and media literacy.

 Cooperations